maxuanquang/backend-swe-interview-questions/answers/os.md

 ## What is thread-pool?
 How to use it?
 Describe how to create a thread-pool in your programming language

-Thread pool is a design pattern that's used to manage concurrent execution.
-It is also called as worker model.
-A thread pool has a limited number of threads to allocate for concurrent execution.
+A thread pool is a design pattern used in concurrent programming to efficiently manage multiple threads used by a program (it's also called as worker model).
+Instead of creating and destroying threads each time a task needs to be executed, a thread pool maintains a pool of pre-instantiated, idle threads that can be reused for multiple tasks.

 ## Can 2 different processes access or change data of each other address space? (this question may make you confuse with your knowledge about virtual memory)